przemyslawsroka/multicloud-microservices-demo/LOG_EXCLUSIONS.md

 ## Summary

-**7 exclusion filters** have been configured to filter out benign GKE system operations and transient network issues that don't impact application functionality.
+**6 exclusion filters** have been configured to filter out benign GKE system operations that don't impact application functionality.

 ## Exclusion Filters